Non-Blackbody Disks Can Help Explain Inferred AGN Accretion Disk Sizes: Discussion

-For $\rho_{\rm atm}$ values low enough for scattering to help explain the inferred large sizes of AGN accretion disks, some mechanism must support the low-density atmosphere above the disk; magnetic pressure support is an obvious possibility. \cite{2006ApJ...645.1402B} have shown that accounting for magnetic pressure yields a more extended accretion disk atmosphere which shifts the emergent SED in a similar manner to our Figure \ref{f_sed}; see also \cite{2007MNRAS.375.1070B}, \cite{2009ApJ...703..569D}, and \cite{2013ApJ...770...55T}.
+For $\rho_{\rm atm}$ values low enough for scattering to help explain the inferred large sizes of AGN accretion disks, some mechanism must support the low-density atmosphere above the disk; magnetic pressure support is an obvious possibility. \cite{2006ApJ...645.1402B} have shown that accounting for magnetic pressure yields a more extended accretion disk atmosphere that shifts the emergent SED in a similar manner to our Figure \ref{f_sed}; see also \cite{2007MNRAS.375.1070B}, \cite{2009ApJ...703..569D}, and \cite{2013ApJ...770...55T}.
 Such studies found photospheric densities of $\rho_{\rm atm}\simeq 10^{-3}\rho$ (Figure 6 of \citealt{2006ApJ...645.1402B}) and $\rho_{\rm atm}\simeq 2 \times 10^{-3}\rho$ (Figure 3 of \citealt{2009ApJ...703..569D}) in disks around stellar-mass black holes.
 It remains to be seen if disks around supermassive black holes can reach the lower atmospheric densities required for scattering atmospheres to explain large apparent AGN disk sizes.

-The models discussed here predict that scattering atmospheres of different densities will yield different apparent disk sizes and $t_{\rm delay}(\lambda)\propto\lambda^x$ slopes $x$, with larger sizes corresponding to smaller $x$ at ultraviolet wavelengths.
-In addition, at low atmospheric densities these models predict sizes relative to blackbody disks which have maxima at $\lambda$$<$1000\,\AA\ and decrease towards approximately unity at longer wavelengths (Figure \ref{f_relativesize}).
-Overall, disk sizes are predicted to be more anomalous in the ultraviolet than in the optical, and response-function-weighted radii to be more discrepant from their corresponding blackbody values than flux-weighted radii.
+The models discussed here predict that scattering atmospheres of different densities will yield different apparent disk sizes and $t_{\rm delay}(\lambda)\propto\lambda^x$ slopes $x$.
+In addition, at low atmospheric densities, these models predict sizes relative to blackbody disks that have maxima at $\lambda$$\lesssim$1000\,\AA\ and decrease toward approximately unity at longer wavelengths (Figure \ref{f_relativesize}).
+Overall, disk sizes are predicted to be more anomalous in the ultraviolet than in the optical, and response-function-weighted radii to be more discrepant from their corresponding blackbody values than flux-weighted radii, by up to a factor of two and a half even at the density of a standard thin disk (Figure \ref{f_real}).
 However, we have not accounted for specific features in the bound-free opacity such as the temperature-dependent iron opacity bump (see \citealt{2016ApJ...827...10J} and references therein) or the Balmer and Paschen edges.
 In particular, if the disk atmospheres contain sufficient \ion{H}{1}, disk sizes and time lags at the wavelengths of \ion{H}{1} edges may differ noticeably from our predictions.
 It remains to be seen whether or not such an effect can explain the discrepant $U$-band lags noted in F16.